ssbc/ssb-meta-feeds-spec/README.md

 A feed can only have one meta feed.
 If for whatever reason an existing meta feed needs to be superseed, a new message is created pointing to the previous `metafeed/announce` message.
-Be sure to send the new seed as a private messages as described above.

-How meta feeds can be used together with existing feeds to enable partial replication is described in [ssb-secure-partial-replication].

-### New SSB feed
+### New SSB identity

-A new feed starts by constructing a seed.
-From this seed both the meta feed and the main feed are generated.
-The main feed should use the
+A new identity starts by constructing a seed.
+From this seed both the meta feed keys and the main feed keys are generated.
+The main should use the info: "ssb-meta-feed-seed-v1:" + nonce of the message on the meta feed.
-info: "ssb-meta-feed-seed-v1:subfeed-1".

 The seed will also be encrypted to the main feed and the meta feed linked to the main feed just like for existing feeds.

-### Identity
+### Identity backwards compatibility

 By building a layer on top of existing feeds we maintain backwards compatible with existing clients.
 The identity to be used by new